emsifa/Block/README.md

 ]);
 ```

-> Note: you don't need to put file extension in Block
+Yes. you don't need to put file extension in Block

 ## Extending and Blocking